Your brain works differently when it’s in autopilot mode.

 We are almost always guilty of making automatic responses.
 Automatic behaviors happen when our brain runs on autopilot.
 As a result, it produces hilarious behaviors.
 Although it may not be harmful, most of the time, being detached from our self-consciousness causes us awkward moments.

-Here’s what happen when your brain runs on autopilot
+Here’s what happens when your brain runs on autopilot

 All of us have funny experience at some point.
 Those experiences happen when we are not aware of what our body is doing.
 The following are some of the things we do when we lost focus.
 These are the actual experiences of some people.
 Find out whether or not some of them happened to you too.